 Yoga poses: Compared to other disciplines yoga poses or asana demand length, spaciousness, and lightness.
 In order to twist, bend and fold into those beautiful and challenging poses your body has to change.
-By transforming to adapt to those demands you end up with a longer leaner and lighter body as opposed to shorter, thicker and heavier.
-There is a lot to be said for how you feel.
+By transforming to adapt to those demands you end up with a longer leaner and lighter body as opposed to shorter, thicker, and heavier.
+There is a lot to be said about how you feel.
 If you feel lighter you will want to be lighter.
 Suddenly you find yourself craving lighter foods.

 Balance: Balance poses whether standing on one leg or balancing on your hands requires concentration and prioritizing.
-To master these poses you need to pinpoint exactly what is throwing you off course, stay focused in order to overcome and not lose sight of the ultimate goal, to find your center.
+To master these poses you need to pinpoint exactly what is throwing you off course, stay focused in order to overcome, and not lose sight of the ultimate goal, to find your center.
 Those skills are invaluable when you are trying to balance your weight, which requires staying on course and prioritizing healthy choices.

 Mastering poses: Even though you may want to do an advanced pose immediately you will soon find out that it takes time and the best approach is to take baby steps.
-Perhaps when you are confronted with that impatience when it comes to managing your weight you will be reminded that everything takes time, patience and faith.
+Perhaps when you are confronted with that impatience when it comes to managing your weight you will be reminded that everything takes time, patience, and faith.
 Not a bad mantra to adopt.

 Breath control: Last but not least and quite frankly the most valuable lesson of all is learning how to follow, direct and control your breath.
 Since there is quite a bit of evidence that links weight to stress breathing comes in as the first line of defense.
-Controlling your breath slows everything down and connects you to your self.
+Controlling your breath slows everything down and connects you to yourself.
 Stress impacts your breathing, which is apparent in the midst of those trying times when the breath becomes short and shallow.
 As you become familiar with all the different ways to use your breath you become your own best advocate to slow it down and take a breath.
 Manage your stress and you manage your weight.